History remains both a popular and important subject, an indispensable guide to how the modern world has come to be as it is.

 The Breadth Study

 England under the Tudors 1485-1603.
 This Breadth Study allows you to see the changes that happened over a long period of time.
 How monarchs established Tudor authority, religious changes and the danger produced by revolts.
 We also focus on the problems of the years 1547-1563 and the difficulties of the “Mid Tudor Crisis” and how this contrasts with Elizabeth’s consolidation of power 1563-1603.
-We also compare the threat of Mary, Queen of Scots with the threats faced by Henry VII.
 Much time is also spent on developing the document and essay writing skills students need in this paper.

 The Depth Study